 Greater Christchurch's settlement pattern principles from the UDS promote a sustainable urban form that protects our natural environment, rural character and versatile soils.
 They also align with the Ngāi Tahu value of kaitiakitanga, and recognise the mauri of waterways and cultural landscapes.
 Where new greenfield development will be required to help meet our future needs, there are constraints as to where development can and should occur across Greater Christchurch.
 Coastal and flood hazards areas, groundwater aquifers, outstanding natural landscapes, versatile soils and airport noise contours all create limitations on where new development can be located.
-In this context, it is important to ensure that our plan for growth recognises that the vitality of our urban areas is intrinsically linked to that of our environment, and that our urban areas need to be increasingly resilient to changes in our natural environment and better integrate natural systems within the urban landscape.17
+Figure 10 outlines some of these relevant constraints (some data layers are currently being refined as part of District Plan Reviews).
+Other constraints exist but some can and have been mitigated ahead of development occurring, such as ground improvements in areas with geotechnical constraints or requiring raised floor levels in areas with lower flood risk.
+In this context, it is important to ensure that our plan for growth recognises that the vitality of our urban areas is intrinsically linked to that of our environment, and that our urban areas need to be increasingly resilient to changes in our natural environment and better integrate natural systems within the urban landscape.